Gauges and Accelerated Optimization over Smooth and/or Strongly Convex Sets

 for positive semidefinite $Q\in\mathbb{R}^{n\times n}$, and generic $A\in\mathbb{R}^{m\times n}, b\in\mathbb{R}^m, c\in\mathbb{R}^n$.
 For our numerics, we generate $Q, c, A, x_{feas}, \epsilon$ with standard normal entries and set $b=Ax_{feas}+\frac{1}{m} \epsilon$.
 Each solver will be directly applied to~\eqref{eq:quad-SOCP}, first with $p=2$ (making this a simple second-order cone program) and then with $p=4$ (making this a more general conic program).

 For our projection-free method, we apply the accelerated generalized gradient method to the square of the radial reformulation~\eqref{eq:OPT-Gauge-Problem} to benefit from any smoothness and/or strong convexity present in the constraints.
 (For this radial transformation to be well-defined, we need the origin to be feasible.
-To ensure this, we compute $e$ approximately solving $Ax=b$ via $30$ iteration of the conjugate gradient method and then translate the problem to place $e$ at the origin.)
+To ensure this, we compute $e$ by approximately solving $Ax=b$ via $30$ iteration of the conjugate gradient method and then translate the problem to place $e$ at the origin.)